inkdropapp/docs-old/src/pages/manual/plugin-for-mobile.md

 [Markdown renderer module](/reference/markdown-renderer) is available.

 If you have LESS stylesheets in a plugin, it will be pre-compiled into CSS.
-Similary, your ES6 JavaScript will be compiled beforehand.
+Similarly, your ES6 JavaScript will be compiled beforehand.

 ## How to register your plugin